vfscalfani/rdkit_draw2DG/README.md

 ```

-Read the SMILES from standard in (stdin), draw first 6 molecules, and save file as example_draw2DG_01.png.
+Read the SMILES from stdin, draw first 6 molecules, and save file as example_draw2DG_01.png.

 ```console